Climate of Spain: Canary Islands

-It is also present extremely small areas that have a dry summer continental climate (Ds).
+Also present are extremely small areas that have a dry summer continental climate (Ds).

-A very limited area, located right at the eastern coastline of La Palma can be described as closely bordering on wet and dry tropical climate with dry season experienced during high sun months (As), given the mean temperature of the coldest month of the year is generally at or slightly above 18°C at sea level, and the average yearly amount of precipitation results in a borderline non-arid climate by Köppen's definition.
+A very limited area, located right at the eastern coastline of La Palma can be described as closely bordering on wet and dry tropical climate with dry season experienced during high sun months (As), given the mean temperature of the coldest month of the year is generally at or slightly above 18 °C at sea level, and the average yearly amount of precipitation results in a borderline non-arid climate by Köppen's definition.